 But, Worldly Gray is a great option for someone who wants a neutral shade that leans beige, but has a bit of gray to neutralize it.
 The green undertone in Worldly Gray is very slight, and probably this paint color probably won’t ever look truly green in your house.

-If you are nervous about this undertone, remember to pick up your Samplize squares and see how this color looks in your home, in your lighting, with your furnishings.
+If you are nervous about this undertone, remember to pick up your Samplize sheets and see how this color looks in your home, in your lighting, with your furnishings.

 Worldly Gray should be on the short-list for anyone who wants a greige paint color that goes well with a lot of other colors, such as neutrals, blues and greens.
 It is flexible and sophisticated, without being overly dramatic.